henols/firestarter_app/doc/protocol-id.md

 - **Programming Safety**: Ensure that programming equipment is configured correctly according to the `protocol-id` to prevent damage to devices.

 - **Further Analysis**: For devices not listed or for more specific protocols, additional analysis or consultation with manufacturers may be necessary.

----

-If you have any specific devices you'd like more detailed information on or need further assistance, feel free to ask!